paulerickson/myuw-profile/README.md

 Notes:

+- The "bubbles" property is required if you dispatch the event from an element/scope other than `document`
 - The "detail" object is required by the CustomEvent spec
 - The "person" object is required by the myuw-profile component
 - The "firstName" attribute determines the letter displayed in the profile menu button and the name displayed within the menu